 Hello and welcome to Year 1!
-We have three classes: Blue, Purple and Emerald.
+We have three classes: Blue, Purple and Turquoise.

 In Blue class you will find Miss Richards, Purple class Miss Albani and Turquoise with Miss Stevenson.
 Other adults in year 1 include Mrs Matthews, Mrs Riley and Mrs Dacombe.
 We are all available before and after school and are happy to speak to you if you have any concerns or questions.

 In Year 1 we strive to encourage the children to be independent, resilient and resourceful learners who thrive in the environment around them.
 We love to hear all of the wonderful things the children do at home, so please come and tell us or send the children in with a picture.
 Learning is truly secured if taken into the home!

 Teaching children to be resilient and independent is especially important in Year 1 where children begin their journey into the national curriculum.